Messi scores four as Barcelona rout Eibar - Capital Sports

-MADRID, Spain, Feb 22 – Lionel Messi scored four goals as Barcelona began a crunch week in their season by thrashing Eibar 5-0 in La Liga on Saturday.
+Madrid, Spain, Feb 22 – Lionel Messi scored four goals as Barcelona began a crucial week in their season by thrashing Eibar 5-0 in La Liga on Saturday.

-Yet on the pitch, Messi showed no sign of distraction as the 32-year-old completed the second fastest of his now 36 career hat-tricks, after just 40 minutes at Camp Nou.
+Yet on the pitch, Messi showed no sign of distraction as the 32-year-old completed the second fastest of his now 36 league hat-tricks, after less than 40 minutes at Camp Nou.

+“There’s nothing left to do but stand up and applaud,” Eibar wrote on Twitter afterwards.

 Messi added a late fourth after being teed up by Martin Braithwaite, Barcelona’s emergency signing who enjoyed an excellent cameo off the bench by claiming two assists, the second for Arthur Melo in injury-time.